 I will not fear, for you are ever with me,

 and you will never leave me to face my perils alone.

 Emboldening our steps with a new piece featuring a familiar tune… The Church of Christ Cannot Be Bound is based on the McKEE tune (known to many as “In Christ There Is No East Or West”) was originally an Irish tune taken to the United States and adapted by African American slaves.
 The response to this have been great so far, thank you!
 I’m humbled when I hear our assemblies freely taking a risk to sing new music (especially pieces I have written)

 As we prepare to welcome Tony Alonso for a concert at OSP on May 3, 2019, we are introducing a piece of great reverence and lyricism with Tony’s The Greater Glory of God.
 I highly encourage you to add this and any of his albums to your playlists.

 We’ll be sent forth as mission-driven people with a new closing song from the repertoire of great commissioning pieces: Chris de Silva’s Go Out To The World.
 I’m excited to hear our assembly sing this out in resounding unison!
-Later this fall, we’ll be singing The Lord’s Prayer (Steve Warner), and and asking God to hear our prayers by reciting together “Lord Hear Our Prayer”
+Later in Lent, we’ll be singing The Lord’s Prayer (Steve Warner), and and asking God to hear our prayers by reciting together “Lord Hear Our Prayer”